 Our Land Acknowledgement: We would like to acknowledge that our company works on the traditional land of the first people of Seattle, the Duwamish people, past and present; and we honor, with gratitude, the land itself and the Duwamish Tribe.

 Founded over 30 years ago as an artists’ collective, Book-It began by adapting short stories for performance and touring them throughout the Northwest.
-Built on the love of reading and passion for literacy these artists had, Book-It became a stalwart of the Seattle theatre community.
+Built on the love of reading and the passion for literacy these artists had, Book-It became a stalwart of the Seattle theatre community.

 Book-It Repertory Theatre’s history begins in 1986, when Co-Artistic Director Jane Jones led the 29th Street Project in New York City, an artistic collective that comprised graduates and company members from the American Conservatory Theater in San Francisco, to experiment with performing short stories for the stage.
-After moving to Seattle in 1987, Jane Jones, Tony Pasqualini, Mark Jenkins, Robyn Smith, and Sarah Brooke, among others, formed The Collective in a three-story walk-up on Pine Street in Seattle’s Capitol Hill.
+After moving to Seattle in 1987, Jane Jones, Tony Pasqualini, Mark Jenkins, Robyn Smith, and Sarah Brooke, among others, formed The Collective in a three-story walk-up on Pine Street in Seattle’s Capitol Hill neighborhood.
 Myra Platt, Book-It’s future Co-Artistic Director, joined The Collective in 1988.
 Members began to experiment with the concept of Book-It by adapting literature into theatre.
-The only rules to produce a Book-It piece at that time were that it must be from a work of literature and there could be no editing or playwriting.
+The only rules to produce a Book-It piece, at that time, were that it must be from a work of literature and there could be no editing or playwriting.
 For the next several years, the company would hold free, monthly public performances of short stories in what they called the Book-It Style.

 In 1990, The Collective incorporated as Book-It: A Performing Arts Company, a 501(c)3 organization.
 They quickly established its first Board of Directors and moved to the Oddfellows Hall on Capitol Hill.
 Meanwhile, Book-It company members John Billingsley, Tony Pasqualini, and Mark Jenkins co-founded the (then) Capitol Hill acting studio Freehold.
 That season, Book-It performed seven short stories in Seattle’s second Fringe Festival (winning Best of Fest) and began touring to community centers, schools, and libraries.